©Janine Ibbotson, "This - Just This," ink on paper with Mountain seal, 2019.

 My meditation teacher talks about ways to practice with the mind.
 One discipline is to consciously put effort into bringing one’s attention back to a chosen object of attention.
 This is usually the breath, a mantra, or a koan.
 For this brush practice, the object of attention is the enso.

-To differentiate my practice pages from my fine art, I am signing them with a small seal which I made a few years ago.
+To differentiate my practice pages from my fine art, I am signing them with special seals.
 This image, “This - Just This,” is one of my most recent practice pages.
+It is signed with a small seal that I made a few years ago with the outline of a mountain range.